gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

 .. admonition:: Tasks

     #.
-Using the range function, write a for loop that displays the numbers 9, 7, 5, 3.
+Using the range function, write a for-loop that displays the numbers 9, 7, 5, 3.
     #.
-Using the range function, write a for loop that displays the numbers 8, 5, 2.
+Using the range function, write a for-loop that displays the numbers 8, 5, 2.

     .. dropdown::
             :icon: codescan